 Skiing and snowboarding are great activities for children and adults.
 It is a sport that allows for multiple generations to get off their electronic devices, play outside together and have chats together on the chairlift as they ride to the top of the mountain.
 New technology in skis has prompted many people to try the sport.
 Snowboarding, once thought to be just for kids is now being enjoyed by children and adults.
 Ski Big Bear at Masthope Mountain is a great place to learn to ski or snowboard.
 We have patient and fun instructors who work hard to help you succeed.
-We also have a variety of terrain, allowing you to gradually progress but also allowing your friends and family who may not be beginners to ski or snowboard more challenging terrain.
-First time skiers and snowboarders are usually excited to try but also a little nervous about trying something new.
-Hopefully this information will help prepare you for your first day of skiing or snowboarding.
+We also have a variety of terrain... allowing you to gradually progress, while also allowing your friends and family who may not be beginners to ski or snowboard more challenging terrain.
+First time skiers and snowboarders are usually excited to try it, but may also be a little nervous about trying something new.
+Hopefully this information will help prepare you for your first day of skiing or snowboarding with us!

 Know the Code